Peruna: Peruna IX (2011–present)

 Peruna IX took over for Peruna VIII at halftime October 15, 2011 at the SMU vs. Central Florida football game at SMU's Ford Stadium.
-Peruna IX has been groomed for the job since his selection as a colt.
+Peruna IX had been groomed for the job since selection as a colt.
 Peruna IX was found by the Culwells mere days before he was scheduled for castration and was spared in order to become SMU's next stallion mascot.
-The rough-and-tumble stallion attended summer band practices during 2011 to become adjusted to game noise and has been clocked galloping across the football field at a record pace.
-Sources say his feisty character and strong personality make him well suited for the strenuous job.
-He runs free at a secret location when not representing the Mustangs.
+The rough-and-tumble stallion attended summer band practices during 2011 to become adjusted to game noise.
 Already, Peruna IX has made a name for himself as one of the most vocal Perunas to date: his whinnying can be heard across the stadium.
 Peruna IX can be seen rearing up on the sidelines as his team plays on the field.
+He runs free at a secret location when not representing the Mustangs.